-You can tell a lot about your plant’s health from its leaves.
-When they’re green, shiny and flexible, all systems are go; that plant is happy and care-free.
-But when plants develop brown leaves in the middle of their canopy or leaf browning in center of leaves, problems are afoot.
+You can tell a lot about your plant's health from its leaves.
+When they're green, shiny, and flexible, all systems are a go; that plant is happy and carefree.
+When plants develop brown leaves in the middle of their canopy or leaf browning in the center of leaves, however, problems are afoot.
 Most of the time, these symptoms can be traced back to improper growing conditions, but they may also be caused by fungi and viruses.

 Causes for Plants Going Brown in Center

 Crown and Root Rot